 SEO-optimized websites.
 Angular is far from being SEO-friendly, so you should refrain from using Angular when your goal is to reach the top in search results.
 Otherwise, be ready to make additional efforts in order to optimize your web app for search engines.

 Short-term projects.
 Angular isn’t a good solution for short-term projects or startups with limited resources.
-It’s also not a good idea for projects with few developers, since the framework’s complexity may be hard to overcome.
+It’s also not a good idea for projects with few developers, since the front-end framework’s complexity may be hard to overcome.

 Apps with a microservice design approach.
 Angular isn’t suitable for applications with a microservice architecture on the frontend.
 If you want to be more flexible in terms of choosing additional tools, don’t opt for this tool.
 Angular is a complete solution — it doesn’t give you full control of the app size by letting you select only the things you really need.